jioyoung/leetcode/interview/behavior.md

 # Tell me about a project that you had failed
 ## scenario
 In the parameter learning feature of the Sequencial Monte Carlo produre, I developed a algorithm based on the gradient decent method.
-It works well in many cases and it is computation convenient.
-However, sometimes this algorithm has unstable results and the performance depends on the initial values of the parameters.
+It works well in many cases and it is efficient in computation.
+However, sometimes this algorithm has unstable results and the performance depends on the initial values of the parameters to much extent.
 Moreover, the algorithm needs the derivative functions of all the distribution functions which is not user-friendly for complicated models.

 ## task
 I need to solve the problem to guarantee the parameter learning in the product is stable and easy to learn.

 ## action
 1. I dive deep into papers about the gradient decent methods in the State space model and try to find some solutions.
-However, I found there are few papers that cover the compliated model which has issues in the gradient decent methods.
+However, I found there are few papers that cover the compliated models which has issues in the gradient decent methods.

 2. I talked with my manager about add more options or features to the product about complicated models.
 For example, I can save built-in derivative functions for some common compliated models so they can be directly called when they are necessary.
 I can also give some instructions in the document about how to initialize the paramters to have a good result.
 However, such solutions still add to the complexity of the product and make it not user friendly, especially for some basic users who do not have enough experience in the parameter initialization.

 ## Result
 Though the gradient decent method works well in most cases and it has unique advantages in the computaion complexity, we decide not to implement in our product.
 Then I use another algorithm that combines sequential monte carlo and MCMC method in the parameter learning for the state space mdoel.

 The lesson I learned from this failure is that we need to think about a problem from the standpoint of the customers.
 As a developer, I am expertise in the product.
 But I need to simplify the product such that there are no subjective settings in the method that requires much experience in the area.
 It is important that our product is user friendly for all customers no matter whether they have expertise or not.
+Moreover, when developing a new product, besides some classical examples, we also need to test the product on practical problems to guarantee it covers all situations.

 # Tell me about a time you took risk and succeed/failed
 ## succeed: